SergioSJS/iron-oracle/README.md

    - The `404.html` file will be used automatically

 3. **HTTPS**: GitHub Pages serves over HTTPS, which is required for PWA features like service workers.

+4. **Offline Functionality**: The app uses Service Worker to cache all assets.
+After the first online visit, the app will work completely offline.
+To test:
+   - Access the app once with internet
+   - Enable airplane mode or disable internet
+   - The app will continue to work normally

 ## License